Jump to topic

 Impaction most commonly affects the wisdom teeth (third molars) and canines in the upper jaw (maxillary canines).

-If you have a small jaw, you are more likely to have impacted third molars.
-If impacted wisdom teeth aren’t removed, serious oral infections and cysts can form.
+If you have a small jaw, you are more likely to have impacted wisdom teeth.
+Serious oral infections and cysts can form if an impacted wisdom tooth is not removed.

 Canines in the upper jaw are the second most common teeth to become impacted.
 These teeth are essential because they help you rip and tear food.
 Because of this, dentists do not typically extract them.
 Instead, they use treatments that help them erupt normally.

 Many times, impacted teeth do not cause any obvious symptoms.
-However, the longer a tooth is impacted, the more likely these following symptoms may arise:
+However, the longer a tooth is impacted, the more likely these following symptoms will arise:

 Serious complications are not likely if your dentist removes an impacted tooth.
 Although, if it isn't removed, serious dental infections, chronic mouth discomfort, plaque buildup, and nerve damage are possible.
 Other potential complications include: